cloudmesh-community/book/chapters/class/516/overview.md

 are two different ways on how you can take this class.

-* Way 1: *Free form.* Here you simply look at the Syllabus table for the semester and identify whatever section you feel like reading.
+* Way 1: *Free form.* Here you simply look at the Syllabus table for the semester and identify whatever section you feel like reading (when it becomes available).
 However, make sure you conduct our weekly **Lab activities**.

 * Way 2: *Chronological order.* The lecture notes are ordered
 * chronological.
 Thus you can follow our lecture alos in chronological